halyph/mind-flow/docs/blog/2025/2025-11-15-tech-chaos.md

 Some engineers preferred Domain 2, some Domain 1.
 But even within Domain 1, new joiners often knew only Spring and not Scala + Play.

-This “freedom” of choice created a ticking *tech debt* bomb.
+This "freedom" of choice created a ticking *tech debt* bomb.
 No one could be an expert in all services, troubleshooting was hard, and switching between domains was painful.
 And all of this happened organically - not inherited from previous teams.

 ### Case 3: Microservices and the "Unloved Stack"